 Hollow point pellets

 The hollow point pellets are similar to the dome head pellets except for the hollow addition on the front end.

-This hollow head expands when it hits the target thereby spreading the impact over a great area.
+This hollow head expands when it hits the target thereby spreading the impact over a greater area.
 This impact improves the chances of a one-shot kill at close ranges.

 However, due to their light weight, they tend to bounce around too much in flight.
-They, therefore, decelerate quickly making them unfit for long ranges.
+They decelerate quickly making them unfit for long ranges.
 A good example of these pellets is the Benjamin 14.3gr .22 pellet.